 What Are Some Signs/Symptoms of Poisoning? – Signs of poisoning vary depending upon the amount eaten.
 Gastrointestinal upset commonly occurs, along with decreased appetite, vomiting, diarrhea, depression, and abdominal pain.

-Treatment – If ingestion was recent, a veterinarian may induce vomiting.
-Your veterinarian may offer supportive care until your dog’s body produces enough healthy red blood cells, only in the most severe cases does your dog require a blood transfusion.
+Treatment – If ingestion is recent, a veterinarian may induce vomiting.
+Your veterinarian may offer supportive care until your dog’s body produces enough healthy red blood cells; only in the most severe cases does your dog require a blood transfusion.

 4. Macadamia Nuts